gspetrou/JetsonImagingSystem/README.md

 Captures some images, saves them somewhere, and sends them with telemetry data to a web address.
 Telemetry data isn't finished yet but adding your own telemetry source should not be hard at all.

 I originally made this for [Penn State UAS](https://uas.engr.psu.edu).
+It was designed and primarily tested with an Nvidia Jetson TX2 on a Leopard Imaging LI-TX1-CB carrier board with Leopard Imaging LI-IMX377-MIPI-CS cameras.
+I've tested three cameras at a time, each capturing images in 4K @20fps, without much problem.

 ## License/Usage

-If you intend on using/modifying this software you make it open source/available for anyone to download.
+If you intend on using/modifying this software you must make it open source/available for anyone to download.

 ## Getting Started